Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M04-Gettingstarted.md

 Welcome to your DP-700: Microsoft-Fabric-Data-Engineer Workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-### Overall Estimated timing: 3 hrs
+### Overall Estimated timing: 4 hrs

-In this hands-on lab, you’ll explore foundational and advanced data engineering concepts using Microsoft Fabric Lakehouse.
-You will start by creating a lakehouse and understanding its role in modern data architecture.
-Then, you'll dive into working with Delta Tables using Apache Spark to enable reliable and scalable data processing.
-Finally, you’ll build a medallion architecture—organizing data into bronze, silver, and gold layers—to streamline data transformation and analytics.
-By the end, you'll gain practical skills to manage and analyze data using lakehouse architecture in Microsoft Fabric.
+In this hands-on lab, you'll explore core and advanced concepts of data warehousing using Microsoft Fabric.
+You'll begin by creating and loading data into a Fabric data warehouse using T-SQL, and then query and analyze the data using built-in SQL tools.
+You'll also monitor performance using dynamic management views and query insights.
+Finally, you'll implement security measures like dynamic data masking, row-level, and column-level security to protect sensitive information and manage access effectively.
+By the end, you'll have practical experience building, managing, and securing a modern data warehouse in Microsoft Fabric.

 ## Objectives

-By the end of this lab series, you will be able to create and manage a Microsoft Fabric lakehouse, work with Delta Tables using Apache Spark, and design a medallion architecture with bronze, silver, and gold layers for structured data processing.
+By the end of this lab series, you will be able to create, manage, and secure a Microsoft Fabric data warehouse, load and query data using T-SQL, monitor performance, and implement advanced security for enterprise-scale analytics.

 1. **Create a Microsoft Fabric Lakehouse**: You will learn how to create a lakehouse in Microsoft Fabric that combines the flexibility of a data lake with the structured querying capabilities of a data warehouse.
 This task will walk you through creating a workspace, setting up the lakehouse, and understanding how data is stored and organized using tables backed by files.